About the South East

 The area around the Biyamiti Water Hole windmill is usually the centre of a lot of birding and animal activity.
 There are often elephant and buffalo on the banks of the Biyamiti.

 The Biyamiti is a seasonal river and is, therefore, usually dry, but that does not diminish the prolific birdlife.
-Biyamiti Camp is a good year-round birding spot, but it really comes alive in summer.
+Biyamiti area is a good year-round birding spot, but it really comes alive in summer.